enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 It is however the most sorry part of the JQM and cleaning it up is a goal of future JQM versions with already open PRs.

 There is one exception to the "all SQL is inside `jqm-model`" principle.
 The Query API allows to construct arbitrary queries on `History` rows and therefore creates dynamic SQL queries.
-This code is not inside `jqm-model` but directly inside the client implementation, and then run like any other query through the DB abstraction technical layer.
+This code is not inside `jqm-model` but directly inside the client implementation, and then runs like any other query through the DB abstraction technical layer.

 Engine core
 ===============